ucc23/ucc/_clusters/collinder79.md

 badge_bss_url: "bss_min=0&bss_max=1000000.0"
 badge_nofpars_url: ""
 comments: |
+    <p><u><a href='https://scixplorer.org/abs/2021A%26A...650A..67R' target='_blank'>Rain et al. (2021)</a></u><br>The red limit of the yellow straggler area is BP-RP=1.45.
+There are several stragglers candidates with a radius larger than the apparent radius of the cluster (r=10 arcmin (Dias et al., 2002A&A...389..871D, Cat.
+B/ocl).
+This object probably suffers from differential reddening.
+We suggest exploring this effect in future works.</p>
     <p><u><a href='https://scixplorer.org/abs/2024AJ....167...12C' target='_blank'>Cavallo et al. (2024)</a></u><br>Gold sample.</p>
     <p><u><a href='https://scixplorer.org/abs/2025A%26A...693A.305A' target='_blank'>Almeida et al. (2025)</a></u><br>Mass determination: good fit.
 Isochrone match: good fit.
 Gold sample.</p>
     <p><u><a href='https://scixplorer.org/abs/2024A%26A...686A..42H' target='_blank'>Hunt & Reffert (2024)</a></u><br>Classified as open cluster.
 CMD class: 0.99 (50th percentile).</p>